China–North Korea relations: Background

-The Beiyang government of the Republic of China recognized the Korean Government-in-exile on April 13, 1919, during the period of Japanese colonial rule over Korea.
-After World War II, the northern half of Korea was placed under Soviet administration.
-The People's Republic of China and the Democratic People's Republic of Korea exchanged diplomatic recognition on 6 October 1949 with the PRC recognized the DPRK as the sole legitimate authority of Korea.
+The People's Republic of China (PRC) was created a year later when the CCP won the Chinese Civil War.
+The PRC was founded on 1 October 1949.
+The People's Republic of China and the Democratic People's Republic of Korea exchanged diplomatic recognition on 6 October 1949 with the PRC recognizing the DPRK as the sole legitimate authority of Korea.